Electrizing/home/README.md

 ## Payment
 Accepting primarily PayPal.
 If you use a different payment method, such as CashApp, maybe I could accept that too.

-Please be reasonable with the prices, for example, I can't make you a whole game for 1,000 Robux.
+Please be reasonable with prices.

 I prefer for you to offer prices, I'll give you a heads-up if it's too low.

-Make sure to take care of tax.
+Make sure to take care of fees.

 ## Past work
 Sorry if videos are low quality.